Flax Art Supply Stores

-Flax is the surname behind a group of art supply stores spread across the United States.
-As of August 2018, Flax family owned and operated specialty retail stores are located in San Francisco, Oakland, Atlanta, Orlando, Chicago, and Los Angeles.
+Flax is a group of art supply stores spread across the United States.
+As of January 2024, Flax family owned and operated specialty retail stores are located in San Francisco, Oakland, Orlando and Chicago.
+Existing Flax stores in Atlanta and Los Angeles are owned and operated by former employees of those stores.

 The Flax businesses were founded between 1919 and 1946 by four Flax brothers, with locations in New York, Los Angeles, San Francisco and Chicago.
 The business entities have always been independent of each other, yet through common branding they have represented a coast-to-coast Flax Art Supply presence.

 Beginnings

 In 1903, Meyer Flax arrived in New York on the SS Pennsylvania from a small farming community in Russia.
 The eldest in a family of six children with four boys and two girls, Meyer earned enough over the next two years to send tickets back home for his siblings and parents so they could join him in America.
 The family settled in Bayonne, New Jersey.
 Meyer sent his two younger brothers, Louis and Sam, to school, while Herman, the second oldest and still a young teenager, joined Meyer’s growing painting and contracting business.
 In 1911, Louis was invited into the business before he and Herman spent time in World War I, after which the three brothers, Meyer, Herman and Louis, enjoyed much success until the 1930s.

 Sam had secured his livelihood with an art supply business.
 When his three brothers lost their contracting business and all real estate holdings in the Great Depression, Sam invited them into his business to learn the art supply trade.
 Not wanting to compete with kin, eventually Meyer, Herman, and Louis each moved with their family to a different American city, spreading the Flax art supply stores across the country.